 Quoin built a sophisticated and extensible platform for content delivery for one of the most-visited news sites on the web.
-Our project team was responsible for architecture and implementation of a system that supported over 25 million page-views per month.
-We worked closely with operations staff for seamless deployment and operations of this critical component to manage the WashingtonPost.com's content.
+Our project team was responsible for the architecture and implementation of a system that supported over 25 million page views per month.
+We worked closely with operations staff for seamless deployment and operations of this critical component to manage WashingtonPost.com's content.

 Quoin developed a robust CMS delivery engine for WashingtonPost.com, a major 24/7 media site that served more than 25 million page-views per month from 2001-2006.
 Working in a complex operational environment, our team designed the system in just 12 months and consistently delivered the system either on time or early in both phases of the project.
 Over the years, our CMS delivery engine has performed extremely well, with no operational defects during five years of extremely high use.
 The system architecture has also proven remarkably extensible—our team was able to add functionality to support personalization features for myWashingtonpost.com in just two weeks.

 Quoin built an application generator for use by WashingtonPost.com editorial and production staff.
 The toolkit is used to specify and generate functional J2EE applications for reader searches of online databases that could be quickly deployed to the CMS Delivery Engine.
 The project objective was to substantially reduce the time-to-market for database search applications.
 The client, constrained by developer resources, typically required several months to deploy a new reader service.
 After Quoin delivered the toolkit on time and at its fixed cost, the client has used it to successfully build reader-searchable databases within a three-week development cycle - yielding more than a 4:1 reduction in development schedules.
 The editorial staff has used the toolkit to create databases on elections, schools, auto reviews, and other topics.
 These applications have proven remarkably successful at increasing readerships and advertising revenue.